IWD-2022-Team4/back-end/README.md

 ```

-## Sample PUSH/POST Request application/json
+## Sample PUSH/POST Request - Type: application/json
 ```
 {"name": "Joe Silver","email": "joe@email.com","city": "London","phone": "00000000","disability": "Other","other": "null","bio": "Hi My Name is Joe.
 I like to talk long walks on the beach.","host": "false","family_number": "1"}
 ```

 PUSH-requests require that a user already exists.
 It is used to update any fields with new information.
+You must also know the id (<pk:id>) to update the correct host or user.

+Also note that any requests that use single quotations will cause an error because the application/json type only registers double quotes.

 # Scripts